zhiwenyou103/zhiwenyou103.github.io/_pages/about.md

 Research Interests
 ======
-My research interests are broadly in Natural Language Processing and Computational Social Science.
-My research goal is to make scientific literature more accessable using efficient and low-resource NLP techniques, especially in the biomedical domain.
+My research interests broadly lie in Natural Language Processing and Computational Social Science.
+My research goal is to make scientific literature more accessible using efficient and low-resource NLP techniques, especially in the biomedical domain.
 I'm also interested in revealing biases in LLMs through NLP downstream tasks.

 Recent News
 ======